The wise author applies for the LCCN before the book is printed.

 Another phone call.
 Another author who is frustrated confused and stressed out.
 Another author who step into publishing without wearing the “author beware” hat.

 Look in the mirror.
-Did you really check out the company?
-Did you go to Google and …
+Did you really check out the company? …

 It’s Thursday at …